animeshgoyal9/MultiAgentDRL-RCRS/README.md

 ```

-Open another terminal window, navigate to the `rcrs-adf-sample-master` root directory and compile
+Open another terminal window, navigate to the `rcrs-adf-sample` root directory and compile

 ```bash